Your doctor doesn’t return your calls, answer your questions or treat you with respect. When is it time to find a new doctor?

 It’s about you

-Speak up if you are unhappy with your care or caregiver.
+Speak up if you are unhappy with your care.
 Talk frankly with your doctor about your concerns or consider changing providers if:

 - You’re not comfortable with your doctor.
 You need to feel you can talk freely to your doctor about personal issues like bladder control or sexual problems.
 If your styles and personalities don’t click, then move on.